 Ascentage Pharma Announces IND Approval in China for Phase I Study of APG-5918 in Patients with Advanced Solid Tumors or Hematologic Malignancies

 This multicenter, open-label Phase I dose-escalation and dose-expansion study is designed to assess the safety, pharmacokinetics, and efficacy of orally administered APG-5918 in patients with advanced solid tumors or hematologic malignancies.
-Prof. Ruihua Xu, President and Director of Sun Yat-sen University Cancer Center, will be the principal investigator of this study.
+Prof. Ruihua Xu, President and Director of Sun Yat-Sen University Cancer Center, and President of the Chinese Society of Clinical Oncology, will be the principal investigator of this study.

 EZH2, which is highly expressed in multiple tumors in humans, was found to promote the development and progression of tumors, and targeted inhibition of EZH2's methyltransferase activity has already proved to be an effective mechanistic approach for cancer treatment.
 However, the secondary mutation of EZH2 may lead to acquired drug resistances, while the homologous EZH1 also has methyltransferase (MTase) activity that could limit the effects of EZH2 inhibitors.
 Studies have shown that the PRC2 complex's component proteins and EZH2's histone (MTase; HMTase) activities are highly dependent on the scaffold and modulating effects of EED.
 Compounds with inhibitory effects on EED, a subunit of PRC2, can disrupt the protein-to-protein interaction between EED and EZH2, culminating in damaged PRC2 functions, H3K27me3-induced silencing of PRC2 expressions, and blockade of the triple-methylation of H3K27.1 Therefore, allosteric targeting of EED has in recent years gained a great deal of traction as a promising approach for inhibiting the replacement of inactivated PRC2.